 Nurturing an atmosphere of open communication where employees’ thoughts and inputs are heard and respected can encourage more engagement from employees.
 Similarly, reducing micromanagement can give workers a greater feeling of autonomy and more room to take initiative.

 Open communication also offers a pathway towards another essential for creating positive and productive atmosphere in the workplace: showing employee appreciation.
-Communicating appreciation and showing employees that their efforts and achievements are recognized boosts morale and boosts productivity.
+Communicating appreciation and showing employees that their efforts and achievements are recognized boosts morale and boost productivity.
 There is evidence that appreciation promotes employee retention and overall job satisfaction.

 Recognize The Importance Of Flexibility